Work with external tables

 Drop an external table

-To drop a table you must be its owner.
+To drop a table you must be its owner or have the MANAGE privilege on the table.
 To drop an external table, run the following SQL command:

 DROP TABLE IF EXISTS catalog_name.schema_name.table_name;